matze-dd/Tex2txt/README.md

 [Remarks on implementation](#remarks-on-implementation)

 **Summary and example.**
-This Python software extracts plain text from LaTeX documents.
+This Python program extracts plain text from LaTeX documents.
 Due to the following characteristics, it may be integrated with a proofreading software:
 - tracking of line numbers or character positions during text manipulations,